 If you are using unsalted butter add 1/2 tsp of sea salt or pink Himalayan salt.

-Add almond flour, coconut flour and your cold butter (cut into cubes).
-Using your fingers, break the butter into the the flour mixture until you get a grainy consistency.
+- To a bowl, add almond flour, coconut flour and psyllium husk.
+Mix until well combined.
+Cut your butter into 1" cubes and add to the dry flour mix.
+Using your fingers, break the butter into the flour mixture until you get a grainy consistency.

-Add your 2 large eggs and 2 egg whites and work it into the mixture.
-Transfer your dough into a floured working surface and bring it together into a ball.
-Wrap with plastic wrap and chill for at least 1 hour before use.
+- Add your 2 large eggs and 2 egg whites and knead the dough until your eggs are well incorporated into the dough.
+Transfer your dough into a floured working surface and shape your dough into a ball.
+Cover with plastic wrap and chill for at least 1-2 hours before use.

-This crust does not resemble a regular pate brisee because of the lack of gluten.
+- This crust does not resemble a regular pate brisee because of the lack of gluten.
 It's much more crumbly.
-However, once it is baked, it becomes much more stable.
+However, once it is baked, and cooled its pretty much just like any other crust.